schemathesis/schemathesis/docs/extending.rst

               format: int64
               type: integer

-Then, with this hook, you can query the database for some existing order and set its ID as a constant in the endpoint definition:
+Then, with this hook, you can query the database for some existing order and set its ID as a constant in the API operation definition:

 .. code:: python